cakephp/docs/en/core-libraries/helpers/form.rst

     .. versionchanged:: 2.0
         Hidden fields no longer remove the class attribute.
-This means that if there are validation errors on hidden fields, the error-field classname will be applied.
+This means that if there are validation errors on hidden fields, the error-field class name will be applied.

 .. php:method:: textarea(string $fieldName, array $options)